Today’s Jobs Outlook For 2021 And Beyond

-The number of men in the labor force is projected to grow, but at a slower rate than in the past, in part reflecting declining employment in good-paying production jobs in manufacturing, and a continued shift in demand for workers from the goods-producing sector to the service-producing sector.
+The number of men in the labor force is projected to grow., but at a slower rate than in the past, in part reflecting declining employment in good-paying production jobs in manufacturing, and a continued shift in demand for workers from the goods-producing sector to the service-producing sector.

 Men with less education and training may find it increasingly difficult to obtain jobs consistent with their experience.

-The Labor Force Will Become Inceasingly Diverse
+Labor Force Will Become Increasingly Diverse

 The number of Hispanics, and Asians and other r aces, will increase much faster than blacks and white non-Hispanics.

 Despite relatively slow growth, resulting in a declining share of the labor force, white non-Hispanics will still make up the vast majority of workers in jobs outlook 2021.

 I Am The Queen Of My Homestead - Rural Money...